 Services for the blind and partially sighted

-People who are blind, partially sighted or who have a significant sight problem can get help from the Royal Borough of Greenwich and other organisations.
+People who are blind, partially sighted or who have a significant sight problem can get help from the Royal Borough of Greenwich.
+Our team can advise on:

-The team helps to advise people how to travel independently and safely, making best use of their sight and using specialist equipment if necessary.
+- mobility and travelling - how to travel independently and safely and make best use of their sight and using specialist equipment if necessary

-Skills training helps people who have sight problems to continue living independently by developing strategies and skills to cope with different tasks in their homes.
+- skills training - provide help to continue living independently by developing strategies and skills to cope with different tasks in the home

-Low vision training helps people to find out which types of magnifiers or lighting are useful, and explains how to get the most out of the equipment that is available.
+- low vision training - find out which types of magnifiers or lighting are useful and how to get the most out of the equipment that is available.

 People who are registered blind or partially sighted with us are eligible for a disabled person's Freedom Pass.
 This allows free travel on public transport throughout London with only a few restrictions.